What We Do:

 Sarah Pringle, Program Coordinator (2018-2019 School Year)

-Sarah Pringle has a B.A. in History and Gender Studies from McGill University, and is heading into her second year of law school at the University of Victoria.
+Sarah Pringle has a B.A. in History and Gender Studies from McGill University, and is in her second year of law school at the University of Victoria.
 Sarah was exposed to issues surrounding access to justice while developing policy for iHuman Youth Society, researching for a prison justice collective, and volunteering with Solidarity Across Borders.
 Sarah has also facilitated workshops on gender, sexuality, and consent for university students, produced weekly intersectional feminist content for Dragonroot Media’s radio show, and co-spearheaded a cultural revitalization project with local community members in the Inuit hamlet of Pangnirtung, Nunavut.
 She spends her downtime walking her beloved dog Scout, reading about culture and politics, and watching science fiction television.